ObolNetwork/obol-docs/docs/gov/governance/raf.md

 - The Obol RAF rounds occur at intervals and include phases for scoping, application creation, application review, voting, and funding distribution.
 - The Obol Association will collect information from projects to distribute grants, including KYC, where required.

+Below is described the steps within each RAF round.
+Each step takes approximately one week.

 ![RAF Explainer](/img/RAFexplainer.png)

 ### Step 1: Scoping